This guilt-free Spaghetti Squash Pad Thai recipe that tastes so amazing, you’d almost swear it’s the real thing!

 Italian Roasted Spaghetti Squash with Sausage & Kale

-And be sure to check out our original Authentic Pad Thai Recipe (one of our most popular dishes ever!)
+And be sure to check out our original Chicken Pad Thai Recipe (one of our most popular dishes ever!)